oaltawil/LAPS/README.md

 2.2.
 Take a System State Backup of the Domain Controller

+2.3 Find all user and group accounts with the Extended_Rights permission on computer objects:

+    Find-AdmPwdExtendedrights -Identity "Name or Distinguished Name of OU to search for permissions"

+If any user or group accounts should not have access to local Administrator passwords, their Extended_Rights privilege should be removed from these OU's.

-2.3.
-Run the PowerShell script "Configure-ADDomain.ps1" to perform the following:
+2.4.
+Run the following PowerShell cmdlet script "Configure-ADDomain.ps1" to perform the following:

-2.3.1.
+2.4.1.
 Extend the Active Directory schema by running the following cmdlet:

     Update-AdmPwdADSchema

-2.3.2.
+2.4.2.
 Grant Computers the ability to store the local Administrator password and password expiration time in Active Directory by running the following cmdlet:

-    Set-AdmPwdComputerSelfPermission -OrgUnit "Names of the OUs to delegate permissions"
+    Set-AdmPwdComputerSelfPermission -Identity "Name or Distinguished Name of OU (in case of duplicate names) to delegate permissions"

-2.3.3.
+2.4.3.
 Grant Users and Groups the ability to view and reset the local Administrator passwords stored in Active Directory by running the following two cmdlets, respectively:

-    Set-AdmPwdReadPasswordPermission -OrgUnit "Names of the OUs to delegate permissions" -AllowedPrincipals "Users and/or Groups"
+    Set-AdmPwdReadPasswordPermission -Identity "Name or Distinguished Name of the OU to delegate permissions" -AllowedPrincipals "Users and/or Groups"

-    Set-AdmPwdResetPasswordPermission -OrgUnit "Names of the OUs to delegate permissions" -AllowedPrincipals "Users and/or Groups"
+    Set-AdmPwdResetPasswordPermission -Identity "Name or Distinguished Name of the OU to delegate permissions" -AllowedPrincipals "Users and/or Groups"

-2.3.4.
+2.4.4.
 Copy the LAPS Administrative Template files to the Group Policy Central store (if configured for the domain).

 Type the following command for help with running the script: